 In order to pass this unit you need to get an overall total of 50%.
 The assessment items contribute the percentages shown in 5a.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 Your grade will be determined on the basis of a composite score obtained by the weightings shown previously.
 This composite score will then be scaled to a numerical grade consistent with the descriptions:

-There will be a total workload of 150 hours which comprises of 24 hours of lectures, 11 hours of labs, 51 hours of review/prep time for quizzes with 4 hours attempt time, and 60 hours of review/prep time and analysis/write-up for the final project.
+There will be a total workload of 150 hours which comprises of 24 hours of lectures, 11 hours of labs, 36 hours of self-study, 45 hours of review/prep time for the three tests with 6 hours attempt time, and 28 hours of review/prep time and analysis/write-up for the assignment.

 Your participation in both face-to-face and online activities will enhance your understanding of the unit content and therefore the quality of your assessment responses.
 Lack of participation may result in your inability to satisfactorily pass assessment items.
 As per University policy, students are expected to be available for all assessment items held during the semester.